 On receiving an SBP Request frame, if dot11SBPImplemented is true, the SBP responder shall validate the frame and issue an MLME-SBP.indication primitive.
-If the SME of an SBP responder receives an MLME-SBP.indication primitive, it shall issue an MLME-SBP.response primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address within TBD ms. The StatusCode parameter within the MLME-SBP.response primitive should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the MLME-SBP.indication primitive.
-The StatusCode parameter within the MLME-SBP.response primitive shall be set to REQUEST_REJECTED or to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED to indicate that the SBP procedure request is rejected if the SBP responder is not able to satisfy the SBP request with parameters indicated in the MLME-SBP.indication primitive.
+If the SME of an SBP responder receives an MLME-SBP.indication primitive, it shall issue an MLME-SBP.response primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address within dot11SBPSetupExpiry.
+The StatusCode parameter within the MLME-SBP.response primitive should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the MLME-SBP.indication primitive.
+The StatusCode parameter within the MLME-SBP.response primitive shall be set to REQUEST_DECLINED or to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED to indicate that the SBP procedure request is rejected if the SBP responder is not able to satisfy the SBP request with parameters indicated in the MLME-SBP.indication primitive.

 If the StatusCode parameter within the MLME-SBP.response primitive is set to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the MLME-SBP.response primitive shall include SensingMeasurementParameter and SBPParameters parameters that specify preferred SBP and measurement setup parameters, respectively.

 If the StatusCode parameter within the MLME-SBP.response primitive is set to SUCCESS, the MLME-SBP.response primitive shall include a MeasurementSetupID parameter that specifies the Measurement Setup ID assigned for the SBP setup.
+In this case, the MLME-SBP.response primitive may also include SBPParameters parameters.

 On receiving an SBP Response frame, the SBP initiator shall validate the SBP Response frame by ensuring its fields are valid.
-If the SME of an SBP initiator receives an MLME-SBP.confirm primitive with StatusCode parameter equal to REQUEST_REJECTED or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, or if it does not receive a MLME-SBP.confirm primitive with StatusCode parameter equal to SUCCESS within TBD ms of issuing the corresponding MLME-SBP.request primitive, the SBP procedure setup is defined to be unsuccessful.
+If the SME of an SBP initiator receives an MLME-SBP.confirm primitive with StatusCode parameter equal to REQUEST_DECLINED or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, or if it does not receive a MLME-SBP.confirm primitive with StatusCode parameter equal to SUCCESS within dot11SBPSetupExpiryof issuing the corresponding MLME-SBP.request primitive, the SBP procedure setup is defined to be unsuccessful.

 The SensingMeasurementParameter parameter within the MLME-SENSMSMTSETUP.request primitive issued to initiate a WLAN sensing procedure used to satisfy a SBP request shall be identical to the SensingMeasurementParameter parameter within the corresponding MLME-SBP.request primitive.
 The MeasurementSetupID parameter within the MLME-SENSMSMTSETUP.request primitive issued to initiate a WLAN sensing procedure used to satisfy a SBP request shall be identical to the MeasurementSetupID parameter within the corresponding MLME-SBP.response primitive.

+The SBP Request/Response subfield within the SBPParameters parameter within a MLME-SBP.request primitive shall be set to 1.
+The SBP Request/Response subfield within the SBPParameters parameter within a MLME-SBP.response primitive shall be set to 0.

 The SBP responder shall issue an MLME-SBP.response primitive with StatusCode parameter set to

-REQUEST_REJECTED if the Mandatory Number Responders subfield within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the Number of Sensing Responders subfield within the SBPParameters parameter.
-If the Mandatory Number Responders subfield within the SBPParameters parameter is set to 0, the SBP responder should issue an MLME-SBP.response primitive with StatusCode parameter set to SUCCESS even if the requested number of sensing responders indicated in the Number of Sensing Responders within the SBPParameters parameter cannot be satisfied.
+REQUEST_DECLINED if the Mandatory Number of Responders subfield within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the Number of Sensing Responders subfield within the SBPParameters parameter.
+If the Mandatory Number of Responders subfield within the SBPParameters parameter is set to 0, the SBP responder should issue an MLME-SBP.response primitive with StatusCode parameter set to SUCCESS even if the requested number of sensing responders indicated in the Number of Sensing Responders within the SBPParameters parameter cannot be satisfied.